 Consumers spend massive amounts of time on their mobile devices.
-In fact, as of August this year, over half of the world’s internet browsing is on mobile, compared to 45.9% on desktop.
+In fact, as of August last year, over half of the world’s internet browsing is on mobile, compared to 45.9% on desktop.
 That’s a significant market to tap into, so it's no surprise that many businesses are turning specifically to mobile marketing to reach potential customers during the pandemic.
 Here's a look at four different ways that your hospitality business could leverage mobile marketing:

 1. App-based marketing

 App-based marketing could mean a variety of things.
 For one, it could mean building your own app, depending on if it would benefit your business.

 For instance, restaurants serving customers during the pandemic could benefit greatly from a custom app.
 Users would have to download it to order food, look at a contactless menu, receive discounts and promotions, or even use it as a payment method.
 Apps for popular coffee shops like Dunkin Donuts or Starbucks also offer ways to pay ahead of time and serve as a great way to check rewards points as well.